Webcampak/core/README.md

 ## Repositories

-Webcampak software is broken down in multiple repository corresponding to its main components:
+Webcampak software is broken down in multiple repositories, one for each of its main components:

 | Repo        | Badges           | Description  |
 | ------------- |-------------| -----|